hadley/adv-r/Special-environments.md

 }
 ```

 The real `local()` code is considerably more complicated because it adds a second environment parameter.
 I don't think this is necessary because if you have an explicit environment parameter, then you can already evaluate code in that environment with `evalq()`.
-The source code for `local` is relatively hard to understand because it is very concise and uses some sutble features of evaluation (including non-standard evaluation of both arguments).
+The original code is also hard to understand because it is very concise and uses some sutble features of evaluation (including non-standard evaluation of both arguments).
 If you have read [[computing-on-the-language]], you might be able to puzzle it out, but to make it a bit easier I have rewritten it in a simpler style below.

 ```R
 local2 <- function(expr, envir = new.env()) {